-** Due to the ongoing COVID-19 pandemic, Catholic Charities NA/HHA Training Program in South Boston will be a Hybrid Program this Fall.
+** Our NA/HHA Training Program in South Boston resumes classes on November 17, 2020.
+Due to the ongoing COVID-19 pandemic, the program is operating as a Hybrid Program this Fall.
 Intake, Registration and Testing will be done via Google Classroom and Zoom.
-Skills and Clinical will be in-person.
-At this time we remain closed, but will begin the process of registering students shortly.
-Please keep checking the site for a start date announcement and new information.
 If you completed an Intake/Registration pre-COVID, please contact Pamela Strattner via email only at email@example.com. **

 Nursing Assistants and Home Health Aides (NA/HHAs) are two of the fastest growing occupations.
 There are many job openings in nursing homes, assisted living facilities, some hospitals, visiting nurse services or private care agencies available.